Undergraduate Catalog 2017-18 [ARCHIVED CATALOG]

 The WMU Catalogs are the official source of the university’s academic programs, courses, policies, and procedures.
 The catalog should be used as a guide, in conjunction with your academic advisor, in planning a course of study and in meeting requirements for graduation.

-A searchable and printer friendly version of the Undergraduate catalog will be made available in mid-August using Adobe Reader.
-You may obtain the reader by clicking the Adobe icon below.
+A searchable and printer friendly version of the Undergraduate Catalog is now available using Adobe Reader.
+If you do not have Adobe Reader, you may install the reader by clicking the icon below.

 Click to track a program and course information that is important to you.
 Look throughout the catalog for links to add programs and courses to your personal Portfolio.
 Retrieve your saved preferences using the My Portfolio link in the navigation bar to the left of this screen.